GeoffClements/Vibe/README.md

 There is a systemd service file in the resources directory which you can adapt to your needs as follows:

-Once compiled, move the `vibe` executable to where you want on your system then edit the `vibe_daemon.service` file so that the `ExecStart=` line points to it, then add options you want, if any, to the vibe command.
+Copy the systemd service file to `~/.config/systemd/user/`.
+If you installed via the deb package you can leave this file unchanged.
+If you compiled Vibe yourself then you will need to edit the line beginning with `ExecStart=` so that it points to the `vibe` executable.

-Copy the systemd service file to `~/.config/systemd/user/` and then tell systemd of the new service with
+Tell systemd of the new service with
 ```bash
 systemctl --user daemon-reload
 ```